Hashtag Web3 Logo

 Cryptocurrency addresses are derived from public keys through multiple hash functions.
 Bitcoin addresses involve SHA-256 and RIPEMD-160 hashing of public keys.
 Ethereum uses Keccak-256.
 This hashing provides several benefits: addresses are shorter than public keys, provide an additional security layer, and enable address formats optimized for error detection.

-The one-way property means addresses don't reveal public keys until funds are spent.
-This provides quantum resistance—until you spend from an address, quantum computers can't attack the associated public key because it hasn't been revealed.
+The one-way property means addresses do not reveal public keys until funds are spent.
+This provides quantum resistance.
+Until you spend from an address, quantum computers cannot attack the associated public key because it has not been revealed.

 Data Integrity and Verification